jmysu/jmysu/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning life... <br>
+- 🌱 I’m currently learning everything as the Earth student... <br>

 <!--
 **jmysu/jmysu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.